Tubridgi Gas Storage

 Tubridgi is a shallow onshore reservoir which was previously abandoned and has been purchased and developed by AGIT into Western Australia’s largest gas storage facility.

-The TGS facility is located 25km west of Onslow in the North West of Western Australia and is in close proximity to the Chevron-operated Wheatstone gas plant and the Woodside-operated Macedon plant.
-TGS is currently connected to the WAWP 10” pipeline which transports gas to and from the interconnected Dampier Bunbury Natural Gas Pipeline (DBNGP), which services all major gas customers and producers in Western Australia.
+The TGS facility is located ~30km southwest of Onslow in the North West of Western Australia and is in close proximity to the Chevron-operated Wheatstone gas plant and the Woodside-operated Macedon plant.
+TGS is connected to the WAWP 10” pipeline which transports gas to and from the Dampier Bunbury Natural Gas Pipeline (DBNGP), which services all major gas customers and producers in Western Australia.

 Tubridgi Fly-through